gdgsjec/GDG_Website/src/content/blog/making-of-gdg-portfolio.md

 Key features we utilized:
 - **Content Collections**: For a type-safe, scaleable blog system.
 - **Tailwind CSS**: For rapid, consistent styling of our custom design tokens.
-- **Agentic Development**: Much of this codebase was crafted in collaboration with advanced AI agents, pushing the boundaries of what's possible in "agentic coding."

 ## Design Philosophy